By Amy Walraven - President, CSO, and Founder at Turnkey Risk Solutions

 What is identity theft?

-To put it simply, financial identity theft involves stealing an individual’s personally identifiable information, e.g. social security number, and using that information to create new accounts in the victim’s name, leaving them with significant damage to their finances and reputation.
+To put it simply, identity theft, also known as financial identity theft, involves stealing an individual’s personally identifiable information, e.g. social security number, and using that information to create new accounts in the victim’s name, leaving them with significant damage to their finances and reputation.
 Identity theft can result in bank accounts, credit cards, and significant loans being taken out in the person’s name.
 Once maxed out, the criminal moves onto another identity, leaving the real person attached to that identity to deal with the aftermath.

 Below are some of the most common ways that criminals use to steal personal data with the intention of committing identity theft.